adolfoeliazat/BotBuilder-Getting-Started/CSharp/basics-Navigation/README.md

 ![Topic1.1More](images/4_topic1_1more.png)

-If you reply with anything other than a navigation command or a valid response to the active prompt (here, that's just "More"), NavigationBot won't understand the response and will reprompt.
+If you reply with anything other than a navigation command, the bot has to assume the message is a reply to the current prompt.
+If the reply isn't an valid response to the current prompt ("More"), NavigationBot won't understand the response and will reprompt.

 Type something other than "More".